w-e-w/embedding-inspector/README.md

 v2.1: Entering embedding ID instead of name is now supported, for example you can enter "#2368" instead of "cat"

-2.2: Entering a step value (like 1000) is now supported.
+v2.2: Entering a step value (like 1000) is now supported.
 This is needed only if you will continue training this embedding.
 Also, step and checkpoint info for loaded embeddings are now displayed.

+v2.3: Added List loaded embeddings button

 # Manual Installation